fy0d-0r/digital-scale-with-load-cell/README.md

 ## Calibration

-> Before calibration process be sure no load is applied on the load cell.
+1. Before calibration process be sure no load is applied on the load cell.
+2. Call `scale.begin(4, 5);` for initializing the scale at GPIO pin 4 for DT and pin 5 for SCK.
+3. Call `set_scale()` function with no parameter

-`set_scale()` function set the scale specified.
-IF no parameter is specified scale is set to 1.
+> `set_scale()` function set the scale specified.
+IF no parameter is specified scale is defaulted to 1.
-This means since we do not have calibration factor yet, we just want to print the values as they are.
+> This means since we do not have calibration factor yet, we just want to print the values as they are.
 So we multiply with 1 to change nothing.
-`tare()` function resets the readings to 0.
+4. Call `tare()` function to reset the readings to 0.
-`scale.begin(4, 5); //DT, SCK` Initializing the scale at GPIO pin 4 for DT and pin 5 for SCK.
+5. Place a known weight on the scale
+6. Calculate the Calibration factor according to `calibration_factor = printed_value / known_weight`

 ```cpp
 #include "HX711.h"